About the project:

 the documented past is present in a layering of scratches and stains,

-the elements in the photograph is recorded within the image too, if you
+of flaking paint and worn wooden boards.
+The actual process of composing the elements in the photograph is recorded within the image too, if you

-could scrutinize the marks on the floor and the fingerprints on the objects.
+could scrutinize the marks on the floor and thefingerprints on the objects.

 However all that remains are the ghosts of occurrences and traces of what

+has been left behind.
 Roland Barthes writes in Camera Lucida ‘ The camera obscura, in

-short, has generated at one and the same time perspective painting, photography,
+short, has generated at one and the same time perspective painting, photo-graphy,

 and the diorama, which are all three arts of the stage; but if Photography